 From the devastating descriptions in John Hersey’s 1946 book Hiroshima to the lingering aftermath of suffering and death, it became clear humanity had crossed a new threshold of horror.

 Three days later, the U.S. unleashed this terrible new weapon again on the city of Nagasaki, killing tens of thousands more.

 The war was soon over, but the world would never be the same.
 Within four years the Soviet Union joined the atomic arms race, and in 1952 and ’53 first the United States then the Soviet Union tested exponentially more powerful thermonuclear (fusion) bombs.

 Over the next 40 years these nations stockpiled enough weapons to kill every last man, woman and child on earth.

 And now many more nations have developed nuclear bombs, including the United Kingdom, France, China, Israel, North Korea, India and Pakistan; and many more, like Iran, could have them soon.

-Nuclear weapons have not been used in 70 years.
+Nuclear weapons have not been used since.
 But with humanity’s track record, it is only a matter of time before a terrorist or unstable leader uses them again.
 And what nation with nuclear weapons does not have a plan to use them when all else fails?

 The brink of self-destruction